soyoahn/soyoahn.github.io/_posts/2025-07-05-what-i-did-during-mid-year-break.md

 # What I did during the company Mid-Year Break

-Every year, the company I work for takes off the entire week that July 4th is observed.
+Every year, the company I work for takes off the whole week of July 4th.

 This was that week!
 ---